-The best thing about this activity is the good value for money, as you will be able to visit the Alhambra, the Nasrid Palaces and the Generalife together with a specialized local guide.
-The tour lasts almost 4 hours and is very enjoyable thanks to the incredible places you will discover and the experience of the guide, which makes the tour a very pleasant visit.
+The best thing about this activity is the good value for money, as you can visit the Alhambra, the Nasrid Palaces and the Generalife with a specialized local guide.
+This guided tour lasts almost 4 hours and is very enjoyable thanks to the incredible places you will discover and the experience of the guide, which makes the tour a very pleasant visit.

 In addition, with these skip-the-line tickets you will be sure to access the monument directly and without waiting (something very important considering the great affluence of the Alhambra.
 You will be able to see the Nasrid Palaces, the Alcazaba, the Generalife, the palace of Charles V, the palace El Partal and the gardens of the Alhambra.

-You will take a real trip back in time to learn what the Islamic kingdom of Granada was like in the Middle Ages, who ordered the Alhambra to be built, why it was erected and how it became the residence of Christian royalty in 1492.
+You will make a real journey back in time to know how the Islamic kingdom of Granada was in the Middle Ages, who ordered to build the Alhambra, why it was erected and how it became the residence of the Christian royalty in 1492.

-Why I like this option: this is the most complete option to know the Alhambra, the Nasrid Palaces and the Generalife with an expert guide at a very reasonable price.
+Why I like this option: this is the most complete option to visit the Alhambra, the Nasrid Palaces and the Generalife with an expert guide at a very reasonable price.

-For a little more, the same guided tour of the Alhambra in small groups
+For a little more, the same guided tour of the Alhambra by moonlight.

-If you want to visit the Alhambra with an expert guide, but you are not seduced by the idea of joining a large group of tourists, consider the small group option.
-As in the previous one, it also includes the entrance fees to the monuments.
+If you want to visit the Alhambra with an expert guide, but you are not seduced by the idea of joining a large group of tourists, consider the night option in a small group.
+As in the previous one, it also includes the entrance to the monument.

-If taking a walk through the Alhambra and its gardens with an expert guide is an experience 100% recommendable, doing it in small groups adds charm to the visit.
-In a small group (here will participate at most 20 people) you will connect better with the guide, you will be able to ask more questions, ask for suggestions...
+If taking a walk through the Alhambra and its gardens with an expert guide is an experience 100% recommendable, doing it in small groups and at night adds charm to the visit.
+In a small group (here will participate at most 10 people) you will connect better with the guide, you can ask more questions, ask for suggestions ...

 Why I like this option: it is the complete tour of the Alhambra to discover its majesty with a guide but in a small group, which improves the quality of the experience.